SEKOIA-IO/documentation/docs/integration/categories/network_security/digital_shadows.md

 ## Step-by-Step Configuration Procedure

-In this documenation we will explain how to collect and send SearchLight logs to Sekoia.io.
+In this documentation we will explain how to collect and send SearchLight logs to Sekoia.io.

 ### Instructions on the 3rd Party Solution